-The WPA will be providing full up to the minute coverage of the 2012 World 9-ball Championship via its website at www.wpapool.com.
+The WPA will be providing full up to the minute coverage of the finals of 2012 World 9-ball Championship via its website at www.wpapool.com.
 There you can follow the action through our live scoring platform, articles with insights and analysis, and updated brackets.
 Fans can also get updates via the WPA Twitter page, @poolwpa.com.

 Fans can also access live scoring through the official website of the Qatar Billiards and Snooker Federation at: http://www.qbsf.net/en/live_score.php.

 Fans can also catch a live stream of the finals over the Al Kass Sports Channel at this link: http://www.alkass.net/live-plus.aspx

 *The World Pool And Billiard Association(WPA) is the international governing of the sport of pocket billiards.

 Race to 11, Alternate Break

 Li He Wen(CHN) 11 – 6 Ralf Souquet(GER)